jawngee/slay-q/packages/slay-q/README.md

 bun install @slay-pics/slay-q
 ```

+Furthermore, you'll need to select a driver package to connect to your database:

+* [`@slay-pics/slay-q-supabase`](https://www.npmjs.com/package/@slay-pics/slay-q-supabase) - Supabase driver that uses `@supabase/supabase-js` to connect to supabase.
+* [`@slay-pics/slay-q-postgres`](https://www.npmjs.com/package/@slay-pics/slay-q-postgres) - Driver that talks directly to Postgres via `pg` package.
+* [`@slay-pics/slay-q-rpc`](https://www.npmjs.com/package/@slay-pics/slay-q-rpc) - Driver that talks to a [`slay-q-ingest`](https://github.com/SlayPics/SlayUtils/tree/main/apps/slay-ingest) instance.
+The Slay Q ingest is an HTTP RPC server.
+See the nuxt example app for an example of its use.

 ### Write a Function/Job
 The key unit of Slay Q is an event which is represented as a function.
 Each event/function is made up of individual steps.
 When
 Slay Q executes a function it caches the output of each step so that if one should fail, and the function is retried, the steps